henry2004y/Ganymede/menu5.md

 global eigenoscillations of the magnetosphere or the plasmasphere

-In fact, the coupling of cavity or waveguide eigenmodes to FLRs may explain how discrete spectra are produced across a range of latitudes, including at the "magic" frequencies.

-The global cavity modes _may be_ responsible for the appearance of ULF signals with multiple discrete spectral peaks at the "magic" frequencies and spanning a range of latitudes, but it lacks observation support and is hard to detect with satellites.
-(This is interesting!)

 termed the plasmaspheric global mode a virtual resonance (?)

 The mathematical description of field line resonance (FLR) often assume a simple dipole magnetic field which is not appropriate to high latitudes where field lines experience significant temporal distortion.